Electa-Git/Z-tool/Examples/Parametric_sweep/README.md

   <img src="../../Doc/parametric_study_1.png" alt="Parametric study scenarios"/>
 </p>

 Lastly, the actual admittance at the new operating point is scanned and compared with the interpolated results to verify the adequacy of the interpolation.
-As seen below, the minor differences between the interpolated (dots) and actual (lines) admittance emphasize the applicabilability of interpolation.
+As seen below, the minor differences between the interpolated (dots) and actual (lines) admittance emphasize the applicability of interpolation.

 <p align="center">
   <img src="../../Doc/parametric_study_2.png" alt="Admittance comparison"/>